 - Ganga Lahiri: This hotel provides pick-up facility from the railway station.
 It has an appealing interior.
 The windows of the rooms provide a beautiful view of the Ganga river.

 - Golden Tulip Haridwar: It is a four-star hotel which is 7.6 km away from Haridwar Railway Station.
 This hotel gives excellent service in food and cleanliness.
 Guests can also enjoy massage therapies at the in-house massage centres.

 What are some temples near Mansa Devi Temple?

-- Har ki pauri, Haridwar: Har ki pauri is a religious bathing ghat in Haridwar, Uttarakhand.
-Literally translating to ‘Steps of Shiva’, it is on the banks of Ganga, at the point where it leaves mountains and enters the plains.
-Moreover, dip in the Ganges at Har ki Pauri absolves one of his/her sins.
-It is also a part of the Char Dham Yatra destinations within Uttarakhand.
+- Har ki Pauri, Haridwar: ‘Har ki Pauri’ stands for ‘Steps of Shiva‘.
+Har ki Pauri is a religious bathing ghat in Haridwar.
+It is on the banks of Ganga at the point where Ganga leaves mountains and enters the plains.
+A dip in the Ganga river cleanses the person of all his sins.
+It is also a part of Char Dham Yatra destinations in Uttarakhand.

 - Neeleshwar Temple, Haridwar: This temple is present on the foot of Neel Parvat near the Kushavarta Ghat.
 The temple is dedicated to Lord Shiva.
 Neeldhara, a stream of Ganga, flows near the temple.
 Here, devotees take a dip before visiting the temple.
 This temple is about 500 meters away from Har ki Pauri.

 Frequently Asked Questions about Mansa Devi Temple –

 No, Online booking is not available.
 You can easily get the tickets from the ticket counter.
 The waiting time to get tickets is maximum 20 minutes.